 Obesity is also a contributing factor to hyperuricemia, noting that a body mass equal to or greater than 35 results in a three times greater chance of gouty attacks.
 (4)

 The diagnosis of gout can be confirmed with aspiration of synovial fluid from the affected joint.
 Distinctive uric acid crystals can be identified with microscopic fluid analysis.

 The most significant consideration in the treatment of gout is the frequency of attacks.
-Frequent attacks (more than one a year) will result in progressive erosion of the joint, leading to painful chronic arthritis.
-Isolated attacks (less that one a year) lead to minimal destruction of the joint.
+Frequent attacks (more than once a year) will result in progressive erosion of the joint, leading to painful chronic arthritis.
+Isolated attacks (less than once a year) lead to minimal destruction of the joint.
 The frequency of gouty attacks determines whether treatment is merely for each individual attack, or whether daily medication should be taken to lower levels of serum uric acid.

-Methods used to prevent gouty attacks include weight loss, reduction of foods that may contribute to gout and increased consupmption of vitamin C. Daily consumption of 1500mg of vitamin C decreases the risk of gout by 45%.
+Methods used to prevent gouty attacks include weight loss, reduction of foods that may contribute to gout, and increased consumption of vitamin C. Daily consumption of 1500mg of vitamin C decreases the risk of gout by 45%.
 (8)

 When to contact your doctor

 Acute and chronic gout should be managed by your doctor to prevent destruction of the joint.
 Contact your local podiatrist or orthopedist for additional information on the treatment of gout.